-The genus Escobaria belongs to the family of Cactaceae, includes about 25 species and is native to the desert areas of the Atlantic and the North American continent (Canada and the southeastern United States, Mexico).
-The specimens of Escobaria minima and Escobaria sneedii have become very rare in nature and are legally protected species; in particular the Escobaria minima grows naturally only in a very narrow zone in Brewster County, Texas, on a specific substrate of novaculite.
-The genus especially passionate collectors of tiny and neat plants, with small, colorful and elegant flowers.
+Escobaria belongs to the Cactaceae family and includes about 25 species native to the desert areas of the Atlantic and the North American continent (Canada and the southeastern United States, Mexico).
+The specimens of Escobaria minima and Escobaria sneedii have become very rare in nature and are legally protected species; particularly, the Escobaria minima grows naturally only in a very narrow zone in Brewster County, Texas, on a specific substrate of novaculite.
+The genus especially passionate collectors of tiny and neat plants, with small, colorful, and elegant flowers.

 These plants are small in size and globular or cylindrical form presenting tubercles paths by a longitudinal groove.
 Fairly common basal offsets, giving a caespitose appearance.
 The blooms (daytime) occur during late spring or early summer and can be of many different colors depending on the species: purple, pink, red, green and even yellow.

 Light: Escobaria love to be in a very bright exposure, but generally not to direct light of sun: the risk, especially during the hottest hours of the day and during the summer, is to get sunburned.

 Soil: The soil to grow Escobaria, needs to be well drained, porous and aerated.
 Despite being small in size, the plants develop a branched root system with extremely thin and fragile tubercles: the fragility of the radical apparatus constitutes a preferential route for the development of mold and rot, in the presence of moisture excess.